 It’s easy to assume that everyone applying for a specific Philippines Visa, clearly understands the prequels or backstory to their application.
 We are not going to make that mistake.
 Our first task is to make sure you understand the foundational concepts.

-Not understanding both the privileges and responsibilities that come with the granting of a Philippines Visa causes more strife to travellers and expats than any other issue they face with immigration authorities.
+Not understanding both the privileges and responsibilities that come with the granting of a Philippines Visa causes more strife to travelers and expats than any other issue they face with immigration authorities.

 - A visa is issued by the authorities of the country you are visiting.
 It’s continued validity is dependent on:

 - You to stay in the country for a specific time or under certain conditions.
 For example:

 - As a tourist for thirty days.

 - As a self-supporting student studying a certain course at a specified tertiary institution, for a certain period of time.